 A trio of British entrepreneurs hopes to establish Pixii electric boats as the Tesla of the marine world.

-Called Pixii, its first offering will be a 25ft sportsboat called the Pixii 750 with a claimed top speed of 40 knots and a quoted range of more than 100nm at 14 knots.
+Its first offering will be a 25ft sportsboat called the Pixii SP800 with a claimed top speed of 40 knots and a quoted range of more than 100nm at 14 knots.

 The key to these bold claims is a tough but lightweight aluminium hull paired with efficient waterjet drives, brushless electric motors and an unusually high battery capacity totalling 150kWh.

-Pixii hasn’t yet confirmed the source of the batteries but they are thought to be reconditioned second-life batteries recovered from cars and adapted for marine use – Teslas would be the obvious choice.
+Pixii hasn’t yet confirmed the source of the batteries for its electric boat but they are thought to be reconditioned second-life batteries recovered from cars and adapted for marine use – Teslas would be the obvious choice.